Tolerance/Tolerance/docs/operation-runners.rst

 CallbackOperationRunner
 -----------------------

-This runner is the runner that supports to run the Callback operations.
+This is the runner that runs the Callback operations.

 .. code-block:: php